When it comes to equity optimization strategies few (if any) intrigue me more than deep value investing.

 Travel in Australia

-Q10) I’m a travel blogger by day, so we’ll end off on a lighter night.
+Q10) I’m a travel media specialist by day, so we’ll end off on a lighter night.

 Where in Australia would you like to visit someday that you haven’t had a chance to go to before?